pqabelian/abelian-sdk-go-v2/README.md

 Account is the key concept of Abelian SDK.
 In [Abelian SDK v1](https://github.com/pqabelian/abelian-sdk-go), an account contain an address and keys pair, and scan the blockchain will determine the account's current available balance and the history of transactions on blockchain.
 This kind of account can be viewed as single address account, and named `CryptoKeysAccount` in Abelian SDK v2.

+In the subsequent steps, based on the concept of accounts, the procedure for how to use accounts to scan TXOs (coins) in a block and how to get the Ring information of TXOs would be discussed.

 Thanks to the application of the new cryptographic scheme, it makes it possible to use `Root Seeds` as an account named `RootSeedsAccount`.
 An `RootSeedsAccount`, which is recommend to use in Abelian SDK v2, that can contain any number of `CryptoKeysAccount`, and naturally contain multiple addresses.